Sampath-Lokuge/PersonalDebtTracker/README.md

 # Personal Debt Tracker App

-This app is not for loging bank loans or stuff like that.Just to keep track of those $300 you borrowed to complete the money for the new PC or else.
+This app is not for logging bank loans or stuff like that.Just to keep track of those $300 you borrowed to complete the money for the new PC or else.

 ##Tech Stack